leslieolivarescallejas/leslieolivarescallejas/README.md

 # Leslie Olivares Callejas
 - 👋 Hi, I’m Leslie
 - 👀 I’m interested in Data Analysist & Machine Learning
-- 🌱 I’m currently learning SQL and Big Query
+- 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on anything about social work or communities
 - 📫 How to reach me leslie.olivares6@gmail.com
 - 😄 Pronouns: She <3